-- (2) There shall be paid into the Wage Guarantee Fund Account - - (a) a seed investment as may be prescribed; - (b) interests on investment; - (c) any money recovered after the realization of assets - - (i) not exceeding the remuneration paid to a worker under the Wage Guarantee Fund Account; and - (ii) by the Director-General in respect of non-contribution to the Wage Guarantee Fund.
+There shall be paid into the Wage Guarantee Fund Account -

+- (a) a seed capital as may be prescribed; - (b) interests on investment; - (c) any money recovered after the realization of assets - - (i) not exceeding the remuneration paid to a worker under the Wage Guarantee Fund Account; and

+(ii) by the Director-General in respect of non-contribution to Portable Retirement Gratuity Fund.

-39. Redemption of claim
+42. Redemption of claim

-(1) A worker who is not paid remuneration where his employer is insolvent shall register a complaint with the supervising officer to be entitled to unpaid remuneration.

-(2) Where a claim is made under subsection (1), the supervising officer shall inform the employer in writing of the amount claimed by the worker within 7 days of the date of registration of the claim.

-(3) The employer shall, subject to subsection (4), submit to the supervising officer the details in connection with the remuneration paid and or due to a worker in the form set out in the Fourth Schedule within 7 days of the date of receipt of the claim made under subsection (1).

-(4) Where the supervising officer is satisfied that the claim is bona fide, he shall, within 7 days of the date of the claim, give written notice to the employer, to pay any remuneration due within 7 days.

-(5) Where an employer has received a notice under subsection (4), he shall inform the supervising officer -

-- (a) of the date on which payment of remuneration will be effected to the workers; or - (b) where funds are not available, of the date on which the employer intends to effect payment to the workers.

-(6) Where the employer fails to pay remuneration under subsection (4), the supervising officer shall, within a period of 7 days, pay to the worker from the Fund Account under section 37, any remuneration due.

-(7) The liquidator, other than the Official Receiver, a receiver, an administrator, a special administrator or any person appointed under the Insolvency Act shall, after realisation of the assets of the company -
+- (1) A worker who is not paid remuneration where his employer is insolvent shall register a complaint with the supervising officer to be entitled to unpaid remuneration. - (2) Where a claim is made under subsection (1), the supervising officer shall inform the employer in writing of the amount claimed by the worker within 7 days of the date of registration of the claim. - (3) The employer shall, subject to subsection (4), submit to the supervising officer the details in connection with the remuneration paid and or due to a worker in the form set out in the Third Schedule within 7 days of the date of receipt of the claim made under subsection (1). - (4) Where the supervising officer is satisfied that the claim is bona fide, he shall, within 7 days of the date of the claim, give written notice to the employer, to pay any remuneration due within 7 days. - (5) Where an employer has received a notice under subsection (4), he shall inform the supervising officer - (a) of the date on which payment of remuneration will be effected to the workers; or - (b) where funds are not available, of the date on which the employer intends to effect payment to the workers. - (6) Where the employer fails to pay remuneration under subsection (4), the supervising officer shall, within a period of 7 days, pay to the worker from the Wage Guarantee Fund Account under section 40, any remuneration due. - (7) The liquidator, other than the Official Receiver, a receiver, an administrator, a special administrator or any person appointed under the Insolvency Act shall, after realisation of the assets of the company - (a) inform the supervising officer of the amount available in respect of the balance of remuneration due to the worker; - (b) pay the amount due to the worker up to a sum not in excess of 50,000 rupees to the Wage Guarantee Fund Account; and

-- (a) inform the supervising officer of the amount available in respect of the balance of remuneration due to the worker; - (b) pay the amount due to the worker up to a sum not in excess of 50,000 rupees to the Fund Account; and - (c) where funds are available, pay to the worker any remaining balance in excess of 50,000 rupees as the supervising officer may determine.
+(c) where funds are available, pay to the worker any remaining balance in excess of 50,000 rupees as the supervising officer may determine.

-40. Recovery of overpayment
+43. Recovery of overpayment of benefit